khaors/geocompr/main.md

   tm_shape(nz_height) + tm_bubbles()
 ```

-In turn, another layer can be added to the newly created map object `map_nz1`.
+Building on the previously created `map_nz` object the preceding code creates a new map object `map_nz1` which contains another shape representing high points in New Zealand (see Figure \@ref(fig:tmlayers), left).
-This is illustrated in the code chunk below which first creates `nz_water`, representing New Zealand's [territorial waters](https://en.wikipedia.org/wiki/Territorial_waters) and then plots this on top of the pre-existing map object, saving the result as `map_nz2`:
+More shapes and layers can be added, as illustrated in the code chunk below which creates `nz_water`, representing New Zealand's [territorial waters](https://en.wikipedia.org/wiki/Territorial_waters), and adds the resulting lines to an existing map object.

 ```r